-- Revised cost/scope for Primary Clarifier Rehab +\$32.4M, DI Switchgear Replacements +\$4.3M, Transformer Replacements +\$2.5M.
-New projects for Gravity Thickener Rehab +\$4.9M, Eastern Sea Wall Rehab +\$2.4M, STG System Modifications +\$2.9M.
-Laboratory projects (\$7.3M) moved to a separate project.
-Alternative Energy Initiatives (\$7M) moved to Business & Operations Support as a separate project. - New project additions and increases were offset by a net reduction of (\$17.7M) from the Equipment Replacement Projection placeholder.
+- The majority of the \$49M increase is due to the addition of the secondary clarifiers into the scope for Primary Clarifier Rehab work, which increased the project cost by \$32.4M.
+The NMPS VFD Replacement increased \$12.9M, and DI Switchgear Replacements increased \$4.3M-both due to worldwide cost increases for steel and electrical components; also added \$2.5M in new funding for Transformer Replacements.
+New or re-funded projects, such as Gravity Thickener Rehab, added \$4.9M; Eastern Seawall Rehab, \$2.4M, and the STG System Modifications project added \$3.3M. - Laboratory projects (\$7.3M) moved to a separate project phase, S211.
+Alternative Energy Initiatives (\$7M) moved to Business & Operations Support as a separate project. - Other increases include revised cost estimates for Heat Loop Pipe Replacement Construction 3, also due to steel costs.